asyncapi/website/pages/about/index.md

 ## Open governance model

-Free software gives users the freedom to apply, modify, and continue in the chain by distributing copies to help others and by, in this case, disseminating modified versions of the specification.
+Free software allows users to apply, modify, and continue in the chain by distributing copies to help others and, in this case, disseminating modified versions of the specification.

 The above mentioned partnership with Postman speeded up the work in the initiative on transferring AsyncAPI to a foundation and forming an open governance model to assure the community that a single company does not control AsyncAPI Initiative.
 This move takes the project to a higher level.